TERMS & CONDITIONS

 7.2 The contract for provision of any such scaffolding will be between you and the supplier.
 Accordingly you will be directly responsible for paying any such supplier.

 8.1 Risk of damage to or loss of the Goods shall pass to you at the time of delivery of the Goods to your property.
 It is your responsibility to insure the Goods from the time they are delivered to your property.
 You are responsible for protecting the Goods from other trades who may be on site.

 8.2 Ownership of the Goods will pass to you once we have received payment in full of the Price from you.
 Until then, the Goods remain our property but that will not prevent us from recovering payment from you of any amounts due under the Contract.

-8.3 Any Guarantee and/or Warranty will only be validated and activated once full payment of the contract(s) has been received by us.
+8.3 With exception of any remedy under the Consumer Rights Act 2015, any Guarantee and/or Warranty will only be validated and activated once full payment of the contract(s) has been received by us.

 9 Specifications of Goods and Services